friflo/Friflo.Json.Fliox/Engine/README.md

-Features of an `GameEntityStore`
+Features of an `EntityStore`
 - Store a map (container) of entities in linear memory.
 - Organize entities in a tree structure starting with a single root entity.
 - Store the components (e.g. `Position`) of entities with the same `Archetype` in linear memory.
   Basically the **E** & **C** of an **ECS** architecture.

 Types:
-- `GameEntityStore` - the storage for all entities and their components.
+- `EntityStore` - the storage for all entities and their components.
-- `GameEntity`      - each instances contains the following properties
+- `Entity`      - each instances contains the following properties
     - `id`          - type: `int` / id > 0
     - `children`    - contains and array of child entity `id`'s.
     - `components`